The Honor Code is the foundation of academics and excellence at the Medical University of South Carolina.

 - Inappropriate use of technology on the MUSC network, as articulated in all MUSC policies that govern the use of information technology, including but not limited to the MUSC Computer Use Policy.a.
 Inappropriate use of a program template (e.g., Word, Excel, PowerPoint, etc.) as a component of course exams or class assignments that was not original work generated by the student.
 This includes use of templates generated for previous classes/exams or templates generated by another classmate unless prior approval is obtained from the course instructor.b.
 Unauthorized sharing or use of copyrighted works (which can include but may not be limited to: PowerPoint presentations, music, or other copyrighted material

 Each college has an Honor Council.
 The Honor Councils for the Colleges of Medicine and Pharmacy consist of three representatives from each class, at least two faculty representatives, and an Honor Council Faculty Advisor.
 The Honor Council for the College of Dental Medicine consists of two representatives from each class, at least two faculty representatives, and an Honor Council Faculty Advisor.
-The Honor Council for the College of Nursing consists of four representatives from each undergraduate class and four representatives from each graduate program, at least two faculty representatives, and an Honor Council Faculty Advisor.
+The Honor Council for the College of Nursing consists of two students from the RN-BSN cohort, two students from the BSN fall cohort, two students from the BSN spring cohort, one MSN student, three DNP students, and two PhD students.
 The Honor Council for the College of Graduate Studies consists of one representative from each program, at least two faculty representatives, and an Honor Council Faculty Advisor.
 The Honor Council for the College of Health Professions consists of at least one representative from each class within each program, at least two faculty representatives, and an Honor Council Faculty Advisor.
 Each college will publish specific guidelines for the election of Honor Council representatives.

 Student representatives: Elected students serve their college's Honor Council until the term of their membership is concluded, which shall be determined by each individual college.
 Upon departure, a new student member from the same class or program shall be selected by student elections.